 Search Menu

-While most dogs love to eat cat food, there’s a reason why cats eat cat food and dogs eat dog food.
-Your dog probably won’t be harmed by sneaking some of the cat’s food now and then, but it isn’t something you should give him on a consistent basis.
+If you have dogs and cats, your dog might try to eat the cat’s food.
+But, there’s a reason why cats eat cat food and dogs eat dog food.
+Your dog probably won’t be harmed by sneaking some of the cat’s food now and then, but it isn’t something you should give them on a consistent basis.

 Cats and dogs have different dietary requirements.
 Cats are obligate carnivores, which means that cats must eat meat.
 It’s a biological necessity.
 Dogs, contrary to some beliefs, are omnivores, which means they eat meat and vegetables, so they need a more varied diet than just meat alone to meet their nutritional requirements.